Fire testing made easy.

 “The real benefit for us was that there was a lab close to site that could cater to our needs in a reasonable timeframe”.

 – John Henry, National Technical Manager, Trafalgar Fire.

 John reached out to Holmes to chat about the job and see what we could do to help.
-Fire engineers Reuben from Holmes Fire and Tom from Holmes Solutions worked together on the project scope and provided Trafalgar a detailed quote within a week of first contact.
+Fire engineers Reuben Costello from Holmes ANZ and Tom Moser from Holmes Solutions worked together on the project scope and provided Trafalgar a detailed quote within a week of first contact.
 John and his team were happy with the scope, so we rolled up our sleeves and got to work.